Nubia Muñoz: Biography

 Her father, a farm worker in Cali died of diphtheria when she was six years old.
 She would be the only one of her siblings to go to university when she was accepted into the medical school at Universidad del Valle, specializing in Pathology.
-After graduating, she completed a fellowship at the National Cancer Institute in Bethesda, Maryland, USA with an emphasis in pathology and virology.
-She then earned a Master's Degree in Public Health (Cancer Epidemiology) from Johns Hopkins University in Baltimore, Maryland, USA.
+After graduating, she completed a fellowship at the National Cancer Institute in Bethesda, Maryland, United States with an emphasis in pathology and virology.
+She then earned a Master's Degree in Public Health (Cancer Epidemiology) from Johns Hopkins University in Baltimore, Maryland.